 - Country Roads and Hidden Gems

-Of course the biggest attraction close to The White Oak Inn is Ohio’s Amish area.
+Of course, one of the most popular things to do is to explore the nearby Amish area.
 Holmes County boasts the largest Amish population in the U.S. The Amish are renowned for their handmade quilts, fine woodworking, cheeses, and baked goods.
 There are farmers’ auctions, quilt shops, cheese factories and furniture stores, antique stores and flea markets, bulk food stores, and gift shops.
 See a blacksmith at work or farmers plowing the fields with teams of horses.
 Taste the local cheeses, homemade candy, and local wine.

 The restored community of Roscoe Village is a short drive from the inn.
 It features costumed craftspeople and shopkeepers demonstrating the working crafts and history of the 1830s, as they practice the trades of blacksmithing, broom making, weaving, printing, bucket making, and more.
 From May to October, enjoy a 45-minute horse-drawn canal boat ride on the Monticello III.

-South of the inn, Longaberger Homestead offers a different experience.
+South of the inn, Longaberger Homestead is another one of the many fun things to do in Ohio Amish Country.
 Tour the factory and learn the fascinating history of this Ohio business.
 Take a lesson in basket weaving in the restored Crawford Barn.
 See the world’s largest basket.
 Enjoy one of the restaurants or shop in the Longaberger At Home shops.
 Bring your own basket to have signed by a Longaberger family member.

 For some of the finest outdoor experiences, look no further than Knox County.
 Canoe or fish on the scenic Kokosing River, reportedly the best small-mouth bass river in the state.
 Try to catch a glimpse of the bald eagle nest close to the inn.
 Walk, cycle, or rollerblade on the Kokosing Gap Trail, a rails-to-trails project running from Danville to Mount Vernon.
 East of Danville, the Mohican Valley Nature Trail features the 370-foot-long covered “Bridge of Dreams” over the Mohican River.
 For the ultimate outdoor thrill, Tree Frog Canopy Tours is Ohio’s newest zip line that leads adventurers through the tree tops by means of zip lines, rappels and sky bridges.